JurgenR/aioslsk/docs/source/USAGE.rst

 It's also recommended to configure a listening port and a downloads directory.
 For the full list of configuration options see:

 Next create and start the client.
-Calling `.start()` will connect the network, listening ports, and peform a login using the configured:
+Calling `.start()` will connect the network, listening ports, and peform a login using the configured credentials:

 .. code-block:: python